logo for nutrition-and-you.com

 Phyto-nutrients

-• Since ancient times this spicy nut and its oil were being used in many Chinese and Indian traditional medicines for illnesses related to the nervous and digestive systems.
-The compounds in this spice such as myristicin and elemicin have stimulant properties on brain.
+• Since ancient times, nutmeg and its oil have been used in Chinese and Indian traditional medicines for illnesses related to the nervous and digestive systems.
+The compounds in this spice such as myristicin and elemicin have been soothing as well as stimulant properties on the brain.

-• Nutmeg oil contains eugenol and has been used in dentistry for toothache relief and to offbeat bad breath.
+• Nutmeg oil contains eugenol, which has been used in dentistry for toothache relief.

 • The oil is also used as a local massage to reduce muscular pain and rheumatic pain of joints.

-• Freshly prepared decoction with honey mix has been used to relief of nausea, gastritis, indigestion ailments.
+• Freshly prepared decoction with honey has been used to relieve nausea, gastritis, and indigestion ailments.

 Culinary uses

-Both nutmeg as well as mace is used in cooking recipes.
-Mace has delicate flavor and gives saffron-like orange-red color to the food items.
-Whole nuts preferred over grounded form since it is rich in essential oils which gives flavor and freshness to recipes.
-Whole seeds can be grated or milled then added to the recipes at the last moment of cooking.
+Both nutmeg, as well as "mace", is used in cooking.
+Mace has a delicate flavor, and gives saffron-like color to the food items.
+Normally, a whole kernel is preferred over its powder since it possesses higher essential oils, which thus gives a rich flavor and freshness to recipes.
+In general, completely dried kernels are either grated or milled just before being added to cooking at the final stages.

 Here are some serving tips:

-• Nutmeg and mace are being used in sauces, soups, and in confectionary.
+• Nutmeg and mace are being employed in sauces, soups, and confectionery.

-• Aromatic mace is especially used as a colorant and flavoring agent in sweets, pie, cakes, donuts, etc.
+• Aromatic mace spice is especially used as a colorant and flavoring agent in sweets, pies, cakes, donuts, etc.

-• The spice is also being used as one of the common ingredient in curry powder to marinate meat and vegetable dishes in many Asian regions.
+• It is also being used as one of the common ingredients in curry powder to marinate meat and vegetable dishes in many Asian countries.

 Safety profile

-• Consumption of nutmeg in large doses causes lack of concentration, sweating, palpitations, body pain and in severe cases hallucination and delirium.
+• Consumption of nutmeg in large doses may cause lack of concentration, sweating, palpitations, body pain, and in severe cases, hallucination and delirium.

-• In very small doses it can be used safely in pregnancy and lactation.
+• In very small doses, it may be used safely in pregnancy and lactation.

-The information and reference guides in this website are intended solely for the general information for the reader.
+(Medical disclaimer: The information and reference guides on this website are intended solely for the general information of the reader.
 It is not to be used to diagnose health problems or for treatment purposes.
 It is not a substitute for medical care provided by a licensed and qualified health professional.
 Please consult your health care provider for any advice on medications.)